Skip to content

 • s3://bucketname: JuiceFS with bucket type dependent on available cloud object storage service.
 Replace s3 with gs in GCP.
 Replace s3 with oss in AliCloud.

--s, --subnet subnet_ID AWS subnet ID in which to execute the job.
+-s, --subnet subnet_id AWS subnet ID or AliCloud vSwitch ID in which to execute the job.
 Default is that the OpCenter automatically selects the subnet.

 --tag tag_name Tag to select image version for job.
 Default is "latest" or only tag.